 South Australia's ONLY orthodox synagogue is at 13 Flemington Street, GLENSIDE, in inner south-east Adelaide.
 Adelaide Hebrew Congregation, established 1848, opened its first synagogue in Adelaide in 1850.
-After 140 years of worship in Synagogue Place, the congregation relocated to a beautiful new synagogue and community centre built at Glenside.
+After 140 years of worship in Synagogue Place, the congregation relocated to a beautiful new synagogue built at Glenside.
 The foundation stone of the new synagogue was laid in 1989.
 The congregation is one of the United Hebrew Congregations of the British Commonwealth and continues these traditions.

-Our new centre has a synagogue which can seat 300 people and a hall which has hosted 500 people attending Jewish community events and now houses a South Australian Jewish History Museum.
+The synagogue can seat 300 people.
+Our hall has 500 people at Jewish community events and houses a South Australian Jewish History Museum.

 The synagogue provides regular prayer services, jewish education, celebration of births, bar/bat-mitzvah and marriages.
-Our Rabbi has phone contact with many sick and elderly members throughout metropolitan Adelaide.
-AHC operates the only Mikvah in South Australia.
 The Chevra Kadisha (Holy Burial Society) operates under our auspices through volunteers.
 Jewish burial grounds are under our supervision.
-Our honorary archivist has helped hundreds of people research their Jewish ancestry in South Australia or find their Jewish family graves.
+Our honorary archivist has helped hundreds of people research their Jewish ancestry or find graves.

 We are available to serve all Jews in South Australia, including migrants and visitors.
-We are a fellowship of friends who recognise the importance of the congregation and the synagogue as a place providing communal support for each other, whether one is secular or religious.
+The congregation provides communal fellowship for all ages, whether one is secular or religious.
 Many of our members are prominent in commerce, arts, science, law, medicine and sport.